 The review revealed the business was spending substantial time testing new software features, which could instead be automated by building testing into the code.

-Rocketspark has also boosted its R&D efforts through Callaghan Innovation R&D Experience Grants, which support businesses to take on tertiary student interns.
+As well, Rocketspark has boosted its R&D efforts through Callaghan Innovation R&D Experience Grants, which support businesses to take on tertiary student interns.

 “Because this project was research-oriented, it was risky for us as a self-funded business to take on.
-Callaghan Innovation’s support to take on interns helped us de-risk the project, and meant we could work on something more innovative.”
+Callaghan Innovation’s support to take on interns helped us de-risk the project, and meant we could work on something more innovative,” says Johnson.

 Most of the students supported by the grants have continued to work for the business part-time, and two are set to join after they wrap up their studies.

-Rocketspark has users in 27 countries, with around 70% based in NZ, and the rest predominantly in Australia and the UK.
+Rocketspark has users in 27 countries, with around 70 per cent based in New Zealand, and the rest predominantly in Australia and the UK.
 The business recently received coinvestment from NZTE’s International Growth Fund and is about to hire a partner manager in Australia – its first offshore-based sales role.

-“People often say markets offshore are so different, but in the small business sector, particularly in the sections where we work, we’ve found their wants and needs are very similar, so NZ has proven a great test bed,” says Johnson.
+“People often say markets offshore are so different, but in the small business sector, particularly in the sections where we work, we’ve found their wants and needs are very similar, so New Zealand has proven a great test bed,” says Johnson.

-“As a subscription-based business, as we’ve gotten better and more competitive, we’re able to generate more revenue and create more jobs, so there’s a compounding return on the support we’ve received – which is also for the betterment of NZ.”
+“As a subscription-based business, as we’ve gotten better and more competitive, we’re able to generate more revenue and create more jobs, so there’s a compounding return on the support we’ve received – which is also for the betterment of New Zealand.”